EljakimHerrewijnen/Gupje/README.md

     * Build an emulator to explain the debugger

 ### ARM64

-    * Allow restoring all registers by writing X15 to SP and jump to ELRn to create a *full* restored state.
+    * Allow restoring all registers by writing X15 to SP and jump to ELRn to create a *fully* restored state.
 Figure out a way to branch without corrupting X15.
 (ELR?)

 ### Thumb
     * headless mode is not supported